TerraPower: Sodium fast reactor (Natrium)

-Natrium combines a molten sodium reactor with a 1 GWh molten salt energy storage system.
-Sodium offers a 785-Kelvin temperature range between its solid and gaseous states, nearly 8x that of water's 100-Kelvin range.
-Without requiring costly and risky pressurization, sodium can absorb large amounts of heat.
-It is not at risk of decomposition at high temperature as water does.
-Sodium is non-corrosive.
-Natrium is fueled by high-assay, low enriched uranium (HALEU) as its fuel.
-HALEU is enriched to contain between 5 and 20 percent uranium, which can be produced from spent fuel.
-Plant sites are expected to be smaller and 4x more efficient than conventional plants.
+Plant sites are expected to be smaller and four times more efficient than conventional plants.
 Natrium control rods descend using only gravity in case of equipment damage/failure.
 Power output is a constant 345 MWe.
 The plant is designed to run at 100 percent output, 24/7.
 The storage system is designed to work in tandem with intermittent energy sources, responding to their spikes and crashes.
 It can produce 150% of the rated power output, or 500 MWe for 5.5 hours.